Google’s Knowledge Graph

 By now you know the importance of a high ranking for relevant keywords on Google’s search engine results pages (SERPs).
 And, while there is no doubt this definitely improves your search presence, you can take your visibility to an entirely new level by targeting your placement in the Google knowledge graph.

 Unfortunately, getting listed in the Knowledge Graph isn’t easy.
 The requirements aren’t readily available and they tend to change without being published for weeks or even months.
 As a result, it’s hard to know when, or even if, you’ve met the requirements for inclusion.
+Get some help quickly from our SEO agency based in central Bristol.

 While it does require effort and time, having your brand’s information listed in the Knowledge Graph can greatly benefit your brand.